jackgisby/covid-longitudinal-multi-omics/README.md

 ## Description of the Dataset

 RNA sequencing, SomaLogic proteomics and flow cytometry data were generated for two cohorts of end-stage kidney disease patients with COVID-19.
-For a full description of the cohort and methods used to generate these data, see the corresponding publication: XX
+For a full description of the cohort and methods used to generate these data, see our preprint: https://doi.org/10.1101/2022.04.29.22274267

-We have made the raw RNA sequencing reads available on the European Phenome-Genome archive: XX.
+We intend to deposit the raw RNA sequencing data in the European Phenome-Genome Archive.
 In this repository, we have also included a counts matrix (`data/htseq_counts.csv`) generated for these reads.
-The steps used to generate this matrix are described in the corresponding publication (XX) and in the file `data/preprocessing_scripts/README.md`.
+The steps used to generate this matrix are described in our preprint (https://doi.org/10.1101/2022.04.29.22274267) and in the file `data/preprocessing_scripts/README.md`.
 The markdown documents in this repository (`notebooks/`) demonstrate the use of the `get_summarized_experiment` function to read and analyse these data.

-We have made the SomaLogic proteomics and flow cytometry data available by means of Mendeley Data: XX.
+We have made the SomaLogic proteomics and flow cytometry data available by means of Zenodo: https://doi.org/10.5281/zenodo.6497251.
 The proteomics data is also included in this repository by means of three files: `sample_technical_meta.csv`, `feature_meta.csv` and `soma_abundance.csv`.
 The first two files contain metadata columns for the samples and protein features, respectively.
 The final file includes the protein abundance data.
 The markdown documents in this repository (`notebooks/`) demonstrate the use of the `get_soma_data` function to read and analyse these data.

 Finally, clinical metadata is available for the two cohorts described in this study.
 The Wave 1 cohort consists of samples collected from patients during the first wave of COVID-19 in early 2020 while samples were collected from the Wave 2 cohort the following year.
-A full description of this cohort is available in the corresponding publication: XX.
-This data is available through Mendeley Data (XX) and in this repository (`data/w1_metadata.csv`) and (`w2_metadata.csv`).
+A full description of this cohort is available in the preprint: https://doi.org/10.1101/2022.04.29.22274267.
+The data is available through Zenodo (https://doi.org/10.5281/zenodo.6497251) and in this repository (`data/w1_metadata.csv`) and (`w2_metadata.csv`).

 The features in the clinical metadata include:
 Column Name | Data Type | Description